ivainm/Gobyrepro/README_gobyrepro.md

 Data files             #description
 -------------------------------------
+###repository address to raw data NCBI for raw reads, github/dryad for the rest
 ALLmod.csv             #Sea surface temperature data from Nordkyst800 model for the studied populations nestdata.csv           #Field data collected in artificial nests (egg features, phenotypes of guarding males) OSRdata.csv            #Field data of population census from observed individuals